godot-addons/godot-unirest/README.md

 )
 ```

-**Note**: For the sake of semplicity, even with custom entities in the body, the keyword argument is still `params` (instead of `data` for example).
+**Note**: For the sake of simplicity, even with custom entities in the body, the keyword argument is still `params` (instead of `data` for example).
 I'm looking for feedback on this.

 ### Basic Authentication